 We respectfully acknowledge that Ellwood Mesa is located on the traditional and unceded lands of the Chumash people, whose connection to these lands spans thousands of years.
 Archaeological evidence indicates that their ancestors have inhabited this region for at least 13,000 years, establishing some of the earliest societies in California along the central and southern coasts, including the area now known as Goleta.

-The arrival of European explorers and settlers in the 16th and 18th centuries—and the subsequent establishment of the California missions—brought dramatic changes to the Chumash way of life.
+The arrival of European explorers and settlers in the 16th and 18th centuries—and the subsequent establishment of the California missions—brought dramatic disruption to the Chumash way of life.
 The imposition of the mission system disrupted traditional practices, resulting in significant challenges including disease, overwork, and loss of access to ancestral lands and resources.
 Despite these hardships, the Chumash have persisted, adapting and preserving many aspects of their language, culture, and traditions.
 Today, they continue to nurture their heritage and maintain a deep, ongoing connection to Ellwood Mesa.

 We honor the Chumash people—past, present, and future—and recognize the profound cultural and spiritual significance they attribute to this land.
 We invite you to join us in acknowledging the Chumash, their Elders (both past and present), and future generations, as we collectively recognize their enduring contributions and continued stewardship.